 What is a Root Canal?

-A root canal is a treatment done to save an infected or damaged tooth.
-It involves cleaning the inside of the tooth, or the root canals, to disinfect the tooth, eliminate infection, and restore it to good health.
-This is recommended if dental fillings are no longer enough to save the tooth and a more comprehensive treatment needs to be done.
+Our endodontists offer root canals as a treatment to save an infected or damaged tooth.
+It is recommended if dental fillings are no longer enough to save the tooth and a more comprehensive treatment is needed.

 - A large crack or cavity on your tooth